emagiz/emdocs/mds/microlearning/crashcourse-eventstreaming-designing-a-event-stream.md

 ## 2. Key concepts
 This micro learning centers around designing a event stream.
-With event stream we mean: Definition to follow.
+With event stream we mean: A decoupled service that works best within a microservices architecture with each application having its own core function for high volumes.

 To design a event stream you must do the following: